mnaamani/otrtalk/README.md

 ### Privacy & Security
 * otrtalk does **NOT** anonymise your connection with the remote party in any way.
-* otrtalk uses the **OTR** protocol to offer encryption/authentication and forward secrecy.
+* otrtalk uses the **OTR** protocol to offer end to end encryption, authentication and forward secrecy.
-* chat messages are end-to-end encrypted and are exchanged directly between the peers.
+* chat messages are exchanged directly between the peers.
 * chat messages are not relayed through or stored on any servers.